eggyal/copse/README.md

 values must preserve [`Ord`] order.

-However, copse's collections do not use the [`Ord`] trait; instead, lookups can only ever be performed using the [`TotalOrder`] supplied upon collection creation.
-This total order can only compare values of its [`OrderedType`][TotalOrder::OrderedType] associated type, and hence keys used for lookups must implement [`SortableBy<O>`] in order that the conversion can be performed.
+However, copse's collections do not use the [`Ord`] trait; instead, lookups can only ever be performed using the [`TotalOrder`] of type `O` that was supplied upon collection creation.
+This total order can only compare values of its [`OrderedType`] associated type, and hence keys used for lookups must implement [`SortableBy<O>`] in order that the sort key can be extracted.

 # Example
 ```rust